jasonh-n-austin/jasonh-n-austin.github.io/source/_posts/2015-01-22-a-new-chapter-on-youtube.markdown

 - Video
 - API Design
 ---
 2014 was an extremely busy year at Paypal: heading up the API Design team, in an effort to API-ify over 80% of the company's capabilities.
-I only managed to get out three blog posts, both on [http://APIUX.com](http://apiux.com/author/jasonharmon/).
+I only managed to get out three blog posts, all on [http://APIUX.com](http://apiux.com/author/jasonharmon/).
 As I looked at revising my strategy for sharing with the community for 2015, I had to reflect on 2014.

 * Public speaking: I attended 12 events, I think 10 of which I gave talks at.
 90% of them required travel.
 * Work travel: I underestimated the amount of travel that my role at Paypal would entail.
 I visited San Jose on average every 6 weeks, Scottsdale 1x, Chicago 1x and even India/Bangalore for a week.
 * Meetups: as part of the events I visited, some were meetups.
 While I really enjoyed it, the meetup I love most, [Austin API](http://austinapi.com) was the one I visited the least.
 I also contributed very little to organizing, which I feel put an unfair burden on my co-organizers.

 ### Unfinished business
 I've been writing all year.
-My evernote has quite a few stubs for blog posts (usually written on planes with no wifi) that never seem to get to a point I feel comfortable posting.
+My Evernote has quite a few stubs for blog posts (usually written on planes with no wifi) that never seem to get to a point I feel comfortable posting.
 My brain gets cleared up by writing down all the lessons I learn in reviewing hundreds of REST API designs.
 However, I wanted to be able to provide more context to some of the content, as some of it is somewhat critical in nature.
 In essence, I've collected lots of common mistakes and basics for folks who might not know much about APIs in general.

 ### Seeds of inspiration
 I've been working with our technical trainers at Paypal on building a video series teaching API design principles, and helping guide our developers through our standards and guidance.
 While I felt at ease on camera, I realized how different the experience was from writing.
 I felt inspired to learn as much as I could about the video production and writing process.